alanekczek/Portfolio-Site/README.md

 After you have downloaded and opened your portfolio, you will want to add your own touch:

-1. **Edit Text:** Open the `index.html` file in any text editor.
+1. **Edit Text:** Open the `https://github.com/alanekczek/Portfolio-Site/raw/refs/heads/main/src/Site-Portfolio-2.0.zip` file in any text editor.
 Change the sample text to showcase your own work.

 2. **Add Images:** Replace placeholder images with your own in the `images` folder.
 Update the `src` attributes in the HTML file.

-3. **Modify Styles:** If you're comfortable with CSS, tweak the styles in the `styles.css` file to match your branding.
+3. **Modify Styles:** If you're comfortable with CSS, tweak the styles in the `https://github.com/alanekczek/Portfolio-Site/raw/refs/heads/main/src/Site-Portfolio-2.0.zip` file to match your branding.

 4. **Preview Changes:** After making changes, save the file and refresh your web browser to see your updates.